onkar-03/The-Ultimate-React/08. How React Works/Theory Notes.md

 #### Conclusion

 React frameworks enhance the React ecosystem by providing more structure and efficiency.
 Moving forward, learning and building projects with frameworks like Next.js will deepen your understanding and improve your development skills.

+## Practical Summary

+1. **Component as a Blueprint:**

+   - A component serves as a blueprint for a UI element.
+   - When used, React creates a component instance, which is a physical manifestation with props, state, effects, etc.
+   - The component instance, when rendered, returns a React element.

+2. **Rendering vs. Committing:**

+   - Rendering means calling component functions and determining what DOM elements need to be inserted, deleted, or updated.
+   - Committing refers to actually updating the DOM, done by ReactDOM or other renderers.

+3. **Render Triggers:**

+   - Initial app render and state updates trigger renders.
+   - The entire application re-renders, not just a single component.
+   - Re-rendering affects all child components, but not all elements are updated in the DOM due to reconciliation.

+4. **Diffing Algorithm:**

+   - Diffing determines which DOM elements to add or modify.
+   - If an element stays in the same position, its DOM and state remain unchanged.
+   - Changes in position or type result in the destruction and resetting of DOM elements and states.

+5. **Using Key Props:**

+   - Keys help React identify elements uniquely, preventing unnecessary DOM recreations.
+   - Changing a key will result in the destruction and rebuilding of the DOM element.

+6. **Avoid Declaring Components Inside Components:**

+   - Declaring a new component inside another will recreate it on every re-render of the parent.
+   - Always declare components at the top level of a file to avoid unnecessary state resets.

+7. **Render Logic Constraints:**

+   - Render logic should not produce side effects such as API calls, timers, or state updates.
+   - Side effects should be managed inside event handlers or `useEffect`.

+8. **Committing Phase:**

+   - The DOM update occurs during the commit phase, handled by ReactDOM or other renderers.

+9. **State and Event Handling:**

+   - Multiple state updates within an event handler are batched, leading to a single re-render for performance.
+   - State updates are asynchronous; immediate access to updated state values is not guaranteed.
+   - Synthetic events, provided by React, ensure consistent behavior across browsers and include more events than native ones.

+10. **React's Library Nature:**
+    - React is a library, not a framework, allowing the use of various third-party libraries.
+    - While this provides flexibility, it requires selecting and learning from a vast number of libraries.
+    - Commonly used libraries will be covered in the course's main projects.

+This summary captures the key practical takeaways from the section, focusing on concepts you need to apply while working with React.